ElvisChiang/tgpokemongobot/Readme.md

-# Telegram bot for walkr
+# Telegram bot for Pokemon Go

 ## setup

 - Unpack

-    Because the copyright issue, Please unpack the resource under resources see the Readme.md under resources
+    Because the copyright issue, Please unpack the resource under resources the image name format is like 001_vectorized.png

 - API token